Questions before getting started

 Change is rarely linear.
 Some parts of the work may move more quickly than others, and there can be periods that feel slower or more stirred before something settles.

-Where difficulties are more developmental in nature — for example attachment wounds or early trauma — healing often takes longer.
+Where difficulties are more developmental in nature — for example, attachment wounds or early trauma — healing often takes longer.
 These patterns usually formed over time, and they often need time for change to become more deeply established.

 We would talk about how things are going as the work develops, so there is always an opportunity to reflect on whether it feels useful.